flyerhzm/bullet/README.md

 Bullet.counter_cache_enable        = false
 ```

+Note: When calling `Bullet.enable`, all other detectors are reset to their defaults (`true`) and need reconfiguring.

 ## Safe list

 Sometimes Bullet may notify you of query problems you don't care to fix, or